maduhu/Documentation/DFSP/PendingTransactions/README.md

 [DFSP USSD -> DFSP API]()

-**(1.1) Get payee**
+**1.1 Get payee**

-This method is not exposed as a DFSP Api rest route as it is not meant to be called directly from external systems
+This method is not exposed as a DFSP Api rest route as it is not meant to be called directly from external systems.

 *Request:*